Remarkable Images

 Skill level: For all - from Beginner to Advanced

-* The workshop may be re-scheduled if heavy rain is forecast.
+* Note - This workshop may be rescheduled if heavy rain is forecast.

 Suggested Equipment:

-- wide angle zoom lens are great - 24mm or wider suggested for interiors and exteriors.
+- wide-angle primes or zoom lenses - 24mm or wider suggested for interiors and exteriors

-- telephotos zooms for close-ups and to compress a background
+- telephoto zooms for close-ups and to compress the background

-- macro lens for widlflowers, wood and metal textures, etc (if you have one)
+- macro lens for wildflowers, wood and metal textures, etc (if you have one)

 - camera tripod